dualplus/LTNet/README.md

 # LTNet
-Implement of LTNet in "Facial expression recognition with inconsistent datasets", ECCV 2018
+Implementation of LTNet in "Facial expression recognition with inconsistent datasets", ECCV 2018

 # Preparation
 - Data: